15 Dynamic Similarity

 - A video lecture from the University of Colorado on similitude and scaling.

-- This a great video on what causes flutter.
+- This is an excellent video on what causes flutter.